 Be sure that when you mix the epoxy, you follow the directions and mix it for three minutes and fifteen seconds.
 If you don’t mix long enough, it won’t work – this step is vital!

 Once you’ve stirred it for the required time, pour the epoxy in three lines down your counter, working in about a 3-6 foot section at a time.
-I poured the entire can on the counter before I began spreading, because the epoxy will start to harden and set faster if it’s still in the can.
 Once it’s been poured on the counter you have about 30 minutes of working time before it’s no longer spreadable, so be sure to keep the sections you work on a manageable size!

 Start by using your paintbrush to pick the epoxy up off the counter and spread it onto the backsplash.
 You’ll feel like it’s messy and clunky, and it is.
 And that’s fine.
 Go back and watch Giani’s tutorial video linked above if you want to feel better about your process – even they make it look messy!

 Once the backsplash area is done (if you even have it), you’re ready to switch to the roller and spread the epoxy on the countertop.
-Allow it to be nice and thick, and bend to view it at different angles to be sure that you cover every inch of the counter.
+Allow it to be nice and thick, and focus on an even application.
+Be sure to bend to view it at different angles to be sure that you cover every inch of the counter.

 After you’ve finished spreading the epoxy over your entire countertop, leave it alone.
+It’s self leveling, so you don’t need to stress at all about brush lines.
 You’ll want to keep a close eye on it for the first couple of hours to make sure bits of dust or hair don’t fly into it.
-In my case, I had to remove three or four little gnats that were attracted to the smell of the epoxy – if I hadn’t been watching closely, they would have been cemented into my counters for all of eternity!
+In my case, I had to remove three or four little gnats that were attracted to the smell of the epoxy.
+If I hadn’t been watching closely, they would have been cemented into my counters for all of eternity!

 The epoxy will continue to self-level and drip for 1-2 hours.
 This is all part of the process and shouldn’t freak you out.
+Air bubbles will take care of themselves, so you don’t need to worry about that either.
 If you need to pull something off the counters, use tweezers to gently pull it up.
 As long as it’s within the first hour or so, it will automatically fill back in and you’ll never know there was an issue.

 Now, it’s time to cure.

-Don’t even think about using your counters in any way for a solid two days after you pour the epoxy.
+Don’t even think about using your new epoxy countertops in any way for a solid two days after you pour the epoxy.
 If you’re doing this in your kitchen, you can use the dishwasher after 24 hours, but that’s it.

 Step Seven: Caulk

-Let’s dive into some of the most common questions I got on Instagram about this process – if you have anything that I miss below, drop your questions in the comments below and I’ll do my best to help you out!
+Let’s dive into some of the most common questions I got on Instagram about DIY epoxy countertops.
+If you have anything that I miss below, drop your questions in the comments below.
+I’ll do my best to help you out!

 Are there a lot of fumes from the epoxy?